-Day 7 – Melbourne (2 hours from Philips Island)
+Day 7 – Things to do in Melbourne (2 hours from Philips Island)

-Melbourne is a hip dynamic city full of life and character so it’s not surprising there’s so much to see and do in Melbourne.
+Melbourne is a hip dynamic city full of life and character so it’s not surprising there’s so much to see and do in Melbourne – which is why it’s one of the best stops on the roadtrip Sydney to Melbourne.
 This is one of my favourite places on the Melbourne to Sydney drive itinerary.

-- We loved walking round the Queen Victoria Market, tastings the delicious food and packing our bags full of souvenirs to take back home.
-It’s actually one of the biggest open markets in the southern hemisphere, now that’s impressive!
-Nobody can go here and come home empty handed, so be careful you broke backpackers on a tight budget!!
+- We loved walking around Queen Victoria Market, tastings the delicious food and packing our bags full of souvenirs to take back home.
+It’s one of the biggest open markets in the southern hemisphere, now that’s impressive!
+Nobody can go here and come home empty-handed, so be careful you broke backpackers on a tight budget!!

 Melbourne market Price = Depends on what your buying!